EU may delay tough new capital rules for insurers

 European governments, keen to avoid onerous capital charges that could make pensions more costly, favor different calculation methods depending on their respective insurers’ business models, leading to deadlock in talks over the final draft of Solvency II.

-A further delay to Solvency II, originally intended to come into force this year, would be politically embarrassing for the EU, which had intended the regime to serve as a global benchmark for other countries.
+A further delay to Solvency II, originally intended to come into force this year, would be politically embarrassing for the Commission, which had intended the rules to serve as a global benchmark for other countries.

 Industry speculation of a fresh delay has been mounting since July, when a round of talks between EU officials and lawmakers failed to produce a deal before the European Parliament’s month-long summer break.

-Note: (This story corrected name of insurer Talanx and spelling of CFO in sixth paragraph)